 We operate in two geographical areas of the UK delivering PIP assessments.
 One area covers Scotland, the North West, the North East and Yorkshire and Humber.
 And the other is made up of London, the East of England, the South East and the South West.

 We also assess Employment Support Allowance (ESA) cases and a range of other benefits throughout Northern Ireland against criteria set by the Department for Work and Pensions (DWP), on behalf of the Northern Ireland Department for Communities.

 ESA offers financial support to those with a health condition or disability who are unable to work.

 Who do we work with?

-To help deliver assessments for PIP in the UK, we work with supply chain partners, from NHS Trusts to private organisations, operating out of our consultation centres.
+To help deliver assessments for PIP in the UK, we work with supply chain partners, from NHS Trusts to private organisations.

 We also have consultation centres and health professionals who deliver assessments in Northern Ireland.